 Many of the activities that I use to generate writing ideas involve observing the world around me.
-Observations can stimulate interest, passion and imagination.
+Observations can stimulate interest, passion, and imagination.
 Engaging in new experiences can have the same effect.
 Of course, not all observations and experiences are welcome or safe.
-Some of life is too tragic, painful or dangerous to observe or experience voluntarily.
+Some of life is too tragic, painful, or dangerous to observe or to experience voluntarily.
 In general, though, by becoming more open to the world around us we can discover many new ideas to include in our writing.

 - In summer, a habitat such as pond water often contains an invisible community that is revealed under a microscope and can fuel the imagination.
 A telescope can reveal exciting details of space.
 Even an inexpensive magnifying glass can show structures that a person has never noticed before.

 - Change your perspective.
 Look at furniture or items in a room or building from a different eye level or angle.